GetPageSpeed Extras

 lua-stringy

-How to install lua-stringy on AlmaLinux, Rocky Linux & RHEL
+How to install lua-stringy on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Fast lua string operations